Packet-Clearing-House/maptable/README.md

  * [ ] Legend gradient transformation (if we used the log scale)
  * [ ] Have multiple legends depending on the attribute
  * [ ] Legend marker radius

+## Release History
+* Version 1.0.0 ?
+* Version 1.0.1 Mar 25 2016
+    * First Full featured release
+* Version 1.0.2 May 16 2016
+    * Fix dev environment for Ubuntu
+    * Restore ``example`` directory for use with development
+    * Fix some npm packaging breakage